mplus-software/formitable-api-client/docs/Api/BookingApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **bookingUpdate**
-> \Swagger\Client\Model\BookingPublicViewModel bookingUpdate($uid, $version, $restaurant_uid, $body)
+> \Swagger\Client\Model\BookingViewModel bookingUpdate($restaurant_uid, $uid, $version, $body)

-Change booking
+Update booking

 Update the details of a booking.
 Only specify the properties that need to change.
-Not specifying a property (or set it to null) will keep the current value.
+Not specifying a property (or set it to null) will keep the current value

 ### Example
 ```php